Comorbidities & Associated Conditions

 Specialist needs vary dramatically by type.
 Here's a practical guide:

-Essential for: KID syndrome (annual monitoring, urgent if keratitis worsens), Lamellar/Harlequin (ectropion management), X-linked (corneal opacity screening)
+Essential for: KID syndrome (annual monitoring, urgent if keratitis worsens), Lamellar/Harlequin (ectropion management), X-linked (corneal opacity screening), Refsum (retinitis pigmentosa screening).

-Essential for: Refsum disease (cardiac arrhythmias — potentially fatal)
+Essential for: Refsum disease (cardiac arrhythmias — potentially fatal); X-linked carriers / patients (atrial fibrillation signal in registry data).

 Red Flags — Symptoms Requiring Urgent Referral